KovalenkoDmytro/WP_starter/README.md

 npm run build
 ```

-This compiles and minifies the SCSS/JS into the `public` directory for deployment.
+This compiles and minifies the SCSS/JS into `app/themes/dktheme/public/`.

 ### 6. Start Docker (WordPress Environment)